The mission of Prairie Area Teaching Initiative is to inspire and support aspiring teachers from historically marginalized populations.

 What is PATI?

-Participants enrolled in PATI are provided a series of planned activities and incentives to increase motivation to teach in the local area and aptitude for teaching.
-Students are involved in both professional and volunteer efforts supporting the education of children.
-Each student must be involved in a minimum of ten hours of service learning each semester.
+Participants enrolled in PATI are provided a series of planned activities and incentives to increase motivation to teach in the local area and improve their aptitude for teaching.
+They are involved in both professional and volunteer efforts supporting the education of students.
+Each participant must complete a minimum of 10 hours of service learning per semester.

-- Betty and Ralph Hurwitz MSS Scholarship- This scholarship is part of a larger gift given by Ralph and Betty Hurwitz, long-time residents of Springfield.
+- Betty and Ralph Hurwitz Scholarship: This scholarship is part of a larger gift given by Ralph and Betty Hurwitz, long-time residents of Springfield.
 They established this larger fund to achieve three things for PATI: provide this current-use scholarship, help to purchase computers and other technology, and meet other needs in the program.
-Your gifts to this fund will extend the impact of the Hurwitzes’ gift.
 Of note: Ralph Hurwitz, a realtor and developer in Springfield, was among the Springfield leaders who helped to establish Sangamon State University (which later became the University of Illinois Springfield).
 This group met every Saturday for a year locating and securing the land for the university.